fortrabbit/help/docs/sftp-uni.md

 ### About SFTP

 SFTP stands for SSH File Transfer Protocol.
 It's a separate protocol packaged with [SSH](/ssh-uni) — think of it as the little sister of SSH.
-SFTP is very different than FTP or FTPS but all clients will speak it anyways, so for the usage it doesn't really makes a difference.
+SFTP is very different than FTP or FTPS but all clients will speak it anyways, so for the usage it doesn't really make a difference.
 Mostly, SFTP is preferable to FTP because of its underlying security features.

 ### Mixing deployment methods